 It’s Cheaper Than People Think

 When I announced that I was going to be visiting Bora Bora on a budget, people seemed skeptical.
-Big travel bloggers told me it wouldn’t be possible, because it was the most expensive place on the planet.
+Big travel bloggers told me it wouldn’t be possible because it was the most expensive place on the planet.
 After having been there, that statement simply isn’t true.
-Sure, it’s not Southeast Asia cheap, but I found prices to be in line with those in the Maldives or the Cook Islands, and less on some of the lesser-visited islands.

-Having said that, some things were cheaper than I expected: Air Tahiti offers a free ferry shuttle from the airport to the mainland for anyone who isn’t staying at a fancy resort.
-Most guesthouses offer free transfers from where the shuttle drops you off.
+Having said that, some things on Bora Bora were cheaper than I expected: Air Tahiti offers a free ferry shuttle from the airport to the mainland for anyone who isn’t staying at a fancy resort.
+Most guesthouses offer free transfers from where that shuttle drops you off.
 Food wasn’t crazy-expensive and I usually ate for $10-15 a day.
 You can rent a bicycle for $10 a day to explore the island.

 When it came to the other islands, things got even more affordable.
 My guesthouse in Maupiti was $70 a night, but that included all of my meals, an airport transfer, and a free snorkelling trip to swim with manta rays, so I didn’t have to pay for anything else while I was there.
 In Huahine and Raiatea, I averaged $50 a day in total, and that’s as a solo traveller, which usually works out to be more expensive.

 French Polynesia is stunning, but you don’t have to pay a fortune to see it.